 Easily the most impressive pressure-side cleaner Polaris makes, the Vac-Sweep® 3900 Sport boasts all-wheel drive with 50% more torque to its three Wide Trax® wheels.
 It has the largest vacuum inlet at two and a half inches.
 It’s the only model that comes with the TailSweep Pro, a premium sweep hose that minimizes water spray out of the pool.

 It has three jets and a dual-chamber bag to maximize debris collection.
 It has an automatic backup valve to keep it from getting stuck long.
-It’s so powerful, you can even pick up small rocks and acorns with it.
+It’s so powerful, it even picks up small rocks and acorns.
 The Polaris 3900 Sport requires a booster pump.

 You’ll need to measure and trim the leader hose, so it’s as long as the deepest part of your pool.
 When you have the whole line put together, it must be within six inches of the farthest point from your return jet.
 You can make further adjustments to the length if necessary.